 In case of an emergency call 911.

-All students (on- and off-campus; full- and part-time), faculty, and staff are eligible for free health care and related counseling at the Health Services Office.
+All students (undergraduate and graduate, on-campus and off-campus and full-time and part-time students), are eligible for health care and related counseling at the Health Services Office.
 Only emergency care will be provided to visitors.